betulince/spring-boot-3-training/README.md

-# This is a list of basic projects that helped me understand how Spring works.
+# This is a list of simple projects that assisted me in understanding how Spring works.